-The applicant wishes to operate a home-based daycare for seven (7) to twelve (12) children.
-The applicant's narrative justifying their request can be viewed using the link on Page 1 of this report.
+The applicant is requesting a Conditional Use Permit to allow a home-based daycare for ten (10) children in an R-1, Single-Family Residential Suburban District.
+The applicant currently runs a home daycare at the subject site, but is limited to a maximum of 5 children.
+The applicant's narrative justifying the request can be viewed using the link on Page 1 of this report.

 Home-based daycares are required to provide off-street parking spaces in the amount of two (2) per dwelling unit, one (1) per each employee who does not live at the location, and one (1) space for every three (3) children.
-The applicant states there will be one (1) employee who does not live at the location, thus requiring a minimum of seven (7) spaces.
-The site plan submitted does not depict any compliant parking spaces, or maneuvering area.
-However, it does illustrate two existing concrete driveways which encompass approximately 999 square feet of parking area.
-It should be noted that the site plan does not illustrate any handicap accessible parking, as may be required by the Building Code.
+The applicant does not indicate how many employees not living at the location will be working at the daycare.
+Furthermore, the site plan submitted does not depict any compliant parking spaces or maneuvering area, and it is unclear what site improvements currently exist as there are no labels.
+Aerial photos indicate there may be enough space for at least three (3) parking spaces, but a minimum of four (4) spaces are required for a 10-child daycare.
+This amount does not include the two (2) off-street parking spaces required for the dwelling or any employees.
+It should be noted that the site plan also does not illustrate any handicap accessible parking, which may be required by the Building Code.
+As such, if approved, a revised site plan should be required to illustrate parking and maneuvering sufficient to comply with the standards of Article 3, Section 64-3-12.A.3. of the UDC.